Revision Date: 10/25/2021

 To ensure procurement of Desktops, Laptops, Netbooks and other Smart Devices conform to State of Louisiana and Louisiana Tech purchasing regulations and also meet the University’s technical standards for access to University Systems and networks, the following policies and technical requirements are being instituted.

-- Departments must purchase “Business/Commercial grade” devices and the University will no longer be permitted to purchase the “home/retail” versions of these devices to connect to University systems and networks.
+- Departments must purchase “Business/Commercial grade” devices and the University cannot purchase the “home/retail” versions of these devices to connect to University systems and networks.
+Faculty/Staff cannot purchase computers, tablets, iPads and seek reimbursement.
+This equipment must be purchased through a University Purchase Order with prior approval from the University’s IT Staff.

-- In order to conform to the State tagging/Property guidelines for computer purchases, the purchasing card is no longer permitted for computer purchases.
+- In order to conform to the State tagging/Property guidelines for computer purchases, the purchasing card is not permitted for computer purchases.
 Normal requisition guidelines must be followed.

 - All desktops, laptops, netbooks or other devices (where applicable) will be required to authenticate via network login and will be required to have McAfee antivirus, Zen patch management, and any other licensed software installed by your designated IT Personnel.